1183572098/second_life_game_project/templates/game/readme.txt

-Here is the directory for config csv files
+Here is the directory for templates
 After upload the first file please delete this file